AdaCore/learn/lectures/06_SPARK_2014/book/02_Flow_Analysis.rst

 Global Contracts
 ~~~~~~~~~~~~~~~~

 Until now, we have seen verifications which do not require any additional annotations from the developer.
 Flow analysis will also check user-written flow annotations when supplied.
 In SPARK, it is possible to specify the global and scoped variables accessed or modified by a subprogram.
-This is done using an Ada 2012 like contract named **`Global`**.
+This is done using an Ada 2012 like contract named :ada:`Global`.

-When a **`Global`** contract is supplied by the user for a subprogram, flow analysis will check that it is correct and complete, that is, no other variable than those stated in the contract are accessed or modified, either directly or through a subprogram call.
+When a :ada:`Global` contract is supplied by the user for a subprogram, flow analysis will check that it is correct and complete, that is, no other variable than those stated in the contract are accessed or modified, either directly or through a subprogram call.
 For example, we may want to specify that the function *Get_Value_Of_X* reads the value of the global variable *X* and does not access any other global variable.

 .. code:: ada